So you want to be a rock star? Or maybe you want to just gig around, make enough cash to stay on the road and play shows.

 Yes, guitar players need budgets.

 Don’t expect to be able to run around all night and party.
 You can’t drink the day away either.
-In fact, you won’t be getting much at bars that isn’t on the house at first.
+In fact, you won’t be getting much at bars that aren’t on the house at first.
 This is because playing guitar for a living won’t start out as a money making scheme.

 You need to budget your expenses to save yourself from running out of money.

 Many guitarists do lessons on the side to support their music.
-This is one of the best ideas, but it doesn’t mean that you can go spending all of your money on pleasures once you get a teaching lesson for a few hours a week.
+This is one of the best ideas, but it doesn’t mean that you can go spend all of your money on pleasures once you get a teaching lesson for a few hours a week.

 Keep track of spending and, most importantly, keep track of expenses.
 Beer is less important than food.
 Guitar strings are more important than ice cream.
 Toilet paper is far more important than a cool new lighter or a pack of cigarettes.

 Keep your spending under control by writing it all out.

 You won’t make a living playing in your room.

 Contrary to popular belief, people will not pay money to come see you jam out in your mom’s basement.
 You are going to need to get a band together or, if you are a solo act, get your act together.
 Don’t go booking shows if you aren’t ready, and don’t go on the road if you don’t have shows booked.

 If one audience sees a bad performance, word will spread and you’ll wind up without a place to play.
 Make sure you are ready for the audience, and they can worry about themselves.
 Pay attention to venues; if you are a metal band, don’t get yourself onto a country bill.
 Likewise, don’t try and play a breakfast place.